coderefinery/manuals/instructor-intro.md

 - Clearly say if things in the future will depend on this exercise (is someone completely lost if they don't make it to the end.
 Halfway?)
 - Try to make breakout sessions longer:
   - imagine a 5 minute overhead for each session, getting people there, deciding who does what, acquainted with what they need to do, and debugging problems.
-    - 10 minutes is quite short, 20 minutes is best.
+  - 10 minutes is quite short (5 min figuring out what to do + 5 min
+    doing), so 20 minutes is best.
   - **Can you say less and let people discover it for themselves?**

 As a team leader, if anything is unclear to you, it is very unclear to others.
 Comment/Ask in the HackMD or speak up and ask!

 ## Top issues new instructors face